 USABC does not expect to award contracts on the sole basis of responses to this RFPI.
 All responses will be considered by representatives of the members and other participants and will be ranked in order of merit.
 The applicant(s) with the most promising proposals (Phase 1) will be contacted by USABC to submit additional documentation (Phase 2).
 Phase 2 documentation will be reviewed and submitted to DOE for risk review which may lead to final selection and contractual agreements with USABC.
 USABC intends to award one or more development contracts; however, nothing herein should be interpreted as a commitment to award a contract.

 Notwithstanding applicant’s markings to the contrary, all information submitted in response to this USABC RFPI shall be treated on a non-confidential basis.
+No more USABC protected information?

 Funding for this RFPI is made available through a cooperative agreement with the U.S. Department of Energy (DOE), award number DE-EE0011268.
 All the terms and conditions of the cooperative agreement with the DOE that apply to USABC also apply to any contract awarded under this RFPI.
 This includes any subrecipient monitoring activity necessary for USABC to fulfill its prime recipient responsibilities.
 A redacted copy of the award terms and conditions may be obtained under the Tools & Resources section of the USABC website.